Diffusion of gravity waves by random space inhomogeneities in pancake-ice fields. Theory and validation with wave buoys and synthetic aperture radar: Abstract

 \section{Abstract}

-We study the diffusion of ocean waves by floating bodies such as pancakes and ice floes much smaller than a wavelength.
-We argue that the combined effect of hydrodynamic interaction of the ice bodies and inhomogeneities in the ice cover at scales comparable to that of the wavelength significantly increases diffusion, producing a contribution to wave attenuation comparable to what is observed in the field and usually explained by invoking viscous effects.
-The resulting attenuation spectrum is characterized by a peak at the scale of the inhomogeneities in the ice cover, thereby providing a new possible explanation of the rollover of the attenuation profile at small wavelengths experimentally observed over the years.
-The proposed attenuation mechanism has the same effect as a viscous wave model with effective viscosity linearly dependent on the ice thickness, which may explain recent findings that viscous wave models require a thickness-dependent viscosity to fit experimental attenuation data.
-Experimental validation is carried out using wave buoy attenuation data and synthetic aperture radar image analysis.
+We study the diffusion of ocean waves by ice bodies much smaller than a wavelength, such as pancakes and small ice floes.
+We argue that inhomogeneities in the ice cover at scales comparable to that of the wavelength significantly increase diffusion, producing a contribution to wave attenuation comparable to what it is observed in the field and usually explained by viscous effects.
+The resulting attenuation spectrum is characterized by a peak at the scale of the inhomogeneities in the ice cover, which could explain the rollover of the attenuation profile at small wavelengths observed in field experiments.
+The proposed attenuation mechanism leads to the same behaviors that would be produced by a viscous wave model with effective viscosity linearly dependent on the ice thickness.
+This may explain recent findings that viscous wave models require a thickness-dependent viscosity to fit experimental attenuation data.
+Experimental validation is carried out using wave buoy attenuation data and SAR image analysis.